|Parent & Family Home|

 Service Learning incorporates outside of the classroom learning with in-class lectures: practical knowledge put to use.
 Service-Learning is an on-going mutually beneficial experience through which students, faculty, and the Toledo metropolitan community partners foster civic responsibility through active learning and guided reflection.

-The Office of Study Abroad collaborates with the many departments and colleges at The University in creating and administering study-abroad opportunities for undergraduate and graduate students.
+The Office of Education Abroad collaborates with the many departments and colleges at The University in creating and administering study-abroad opportunities for undergraduate and graduate students.
 Activities range from short-term summer or faculty-led, inter-term study programs to semester- or year-long (exchange) programs in a host of countries.

 The Office of Undergraduate Research is a focal point for research opportunities for undergraduate students.
 This office can assist you with finding funding opportunities for student research.